 - Provide an alternative text for any images used.
 Not including caption text.
 To add alternative text to a picture, shape, chart, or SmartArt graphic, right-click on the object and choose Format Picture.
 In the Format Picture panel, choose the Layout and Properties icon.
 Then choose Alt Text.
 Add a title for your object, then a description.
 Images should never be described as ‘image of’ and must always describe the image.
 Context is important when determining appropriate alternative text, the alternative text for one image may be extremely different based upon the context and surroundings of the image itself.
 WebAIM provides some excellent guidance on how to write alt text - WebAIM: Alternative Text.

 - Use tables to present information.
 Create tables using the Insert Table command within Microsoft Word.
-Guidance for creating accessible tables can be found xxxx.
+See our webpage "How to create an accessible table" for further guidance.

 - Check the document language is set in document settings.
 Click Review, Language, and Language Preferences.